Roadway Connectivity

 • The number of surface street intersections within a given area, such as a square mile.
 The more intersections, the greater the degree of connectivity.

-• An Accessibility Index can be calculated by dividing direct travel distances by actual travel distances.
-For example, if streets are connected, relatively small, and have good sidewalks, people can travel nearly directly to destinations, resulting in a low index.
+• An Accessibility Index is calculated as actual travel distances divided by direct travel distances (Actual Walking Distance / Direct Distance).
+If streets are connected, relatively small, and have good sidewalks, people can travel nearly directly to destinations, resulting in a low index.
 If the street network has many unconnected deadends and blocks are large, people much travel farther to reach destinations, resulting in a higher index.
-A WPDI of 1.0 is the best possible rating, indicating that pedestrians can walk directly to a destination.
+An index of 1.0 is the best possible rating, indicating that pedestrians can walk directly to a destination.
 An average value of 1.5 is considered acceptable.

 These indices are affected by how each area is defined, such as whether parklands and industrial areas are included in analysis.
 It is therefore important to use professional judgment in addition to quantitative measurements when evaluating connectivity.

-The extreme of an unconnected road network is the gated community, a development or neighborhood surrounded by a fence, with access strictly restricted to residents and their guests.
-This tends to reduce roadway connectivity for residents and others, increasing motor vehicle travel and reducing nonmotorized accessibility (Blakely and Snyder, 1995; Burke and Sebaly, 2001).
+An extreme type of unconnected road network is the gated community, a development or neighborhood surrounded by a fence, with access strictly restricted to residents and their guests.
+This tends to reduce roadway connectivity for residents and others, increasing motor vehicle travel and reducing nonmotorized accessibility (Blakely and Snyder 1995; Burke and Sebaly 2001).

 How It Is Implemented

-Connectivity can be increased during roadway and pathway planning, when subdivisions are designed, by adopting street connectivity standards or goals, by requiring alleyways and mid-block pedestrian shortcuts, by constructing new roads and paths connecting destinations, by using shorter streets and smaller blocks, and by applying Traffic Calming rather than closing off streets to control excessive vehicle traffic.
-New Urbanism development practices emphasize a high degree of street connectivity.
+Connectivity can be increased during roadway and pathway planning, when subdivisions are designed, by adopting street connectivity standards or goals, by requiring alleyways and mid-block pedestrian shortcuts, by constructing new roads and paths connecting destinations, by using shorter streets and smaller blocks, and by applying Traffic Calming and Streetscaping rather than closing off streets to control excessive vehicle traffic.
+New Urbanism development practices and Complete Streets policies emphasize a high degree of street connectivity.

 Typical street connectivity standards or goals include the features listed below.
 Of course, such standards must be flexible to accommodate specific conditions, such as geographic barriers.